sveawebpay/php-checkout/README.md

 )
 ```

-The checkout Gui contains the Snippet and the Layout.
+The checkout GUI contains the Snippet and the Layout.
 The Snippet contains the Html and JavaScript that you implement on your
 page where you want to display the iframe for Svea checkout.
 The Layout is a String defining the orientation of the customers screen.

 ```php